filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

 {{< /tab >}}
 {{< /tabs >}}

 The lite-node is now set up to accept local JSON-RPC requests!
+However, we don't have an authorization key so we won't have access to privileaged JSON-RPC methods.

+## Create a key

+To access privileaged JSON-RPC methods, like creating a new wallet, we need to supply an authentication key with our Curl requests.

+1. Create a new admin token and set the result to a new `LOTUS_ADMIN_KEY` environment variable:

+    ```shell
+    LOTUS_ADMIN_KEY=$(./lotus auth create-token --perm "admin")
+    ```

+1. You can check what you key is by echoing the `$LOTUS_ADMIN_KEY` variable:

+    ```shell
+    echo $LOTUS_ADMIN_KEY
+    ```

+    ```plaintext
+    eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJyZWFkIiwid3JpdGUiLCJzaWduIiwiYWRtaW4iXX0.um-LqY7g-SDOsMheDRbQ9JIaFzus_Pan0J88VQ6ZLVE
+    ```

 ## Test

-Let's run a couple of commands to see if things are set up correctly.
+Let's run a couple of commands to see if the JSON-RPC API is set up correctly.

 1. First, let's grab the head of the Filecoin network chain: